bekk/bekk-christmas/post/kotlin/operator-overloading.md

 |    %     |   rem()   |
 |   ..     | rangeTo() |

-When working with the basic types in Kotlin (such as Int, String, Boolean etc.), all operators work in a sensible way.
-We can for example write `2 + 2` and Kotlin calculates the sum 4 and we can compare strings with an equality operator, such as `"myfantasticstring" == "myfantasticstring"`.
+When working with the basic types in Kotlin (such as Int, String, Boolean, etc.), all operators work in a sensible way.
+We can, for example, write `2 + 2` and Kotlin calculates the sum of 4 and we can compare strings with an equality operator, such as `"myfantasticstring" == "myfantasticstring"`.

 But what about the user-defined types?
 Let's say we have a simple date class defined as